windows_container: image: cirrusci/windowsservercore:2019 task: script: ...

-By default, Cirrus CI assumes that the container image's host OS is Windows Server 2016.
-Please specify
+By default, Cirrus CI assumes that the container image's host OS is Windows Server 2019.
+You can specify

-filed to override it.
-Cirrus CI support all versions of Windows Containers including:
+to override it.
+Cirrus CI supports most versions of Windows Containers, including:

 By default Cirrus CI agent executed scripts using